craigzearfoss/bullets/README.md

     $myModel->syncBullets(isset($data['bullet_list']) ? $data['bullet_list'] : []);
     ```

-* In the forms blade templates:
+* To add the bullets to you forms blade templates:

     1. Add the form select element.
         ```html